 - Troubleshooting issues

-- Learning how to use technology like Immersive Reader- more on Immersive Reader here.
+- Learning how to use technology like Immersive Reader

 - And many more…

-I am really excited about this partnership with Microsoft and Be My Eyes, and feel confident recommending it to people with vision impairments who need assistance with technology.
-I hope that over time, the specialized help section of Be My Eyes continues to grow, as this is a great way for companies to reach a growing audience of users with vision impairments (read more about this growing audience in my post for World Sight Day 2017 here).
+I am really excited about this partnership with Microsoft and Be My Eyes.
+I feel confident recommending it to people with vision impairments who need assistance with technology.
+Over time, I hope the specialized help section of Be My Eyes will continue to grow.
+This is a great way for companies to reach a growing audience of users with vision impairments.
 After all, as I said in my Microsoft video, technology does not just make things easier for people with disabilities, it makes things possible.